jennifermajer/ML-Project/README.md

 **Predicting Depression Trajectories Following Cognitive Behavioral Therapy Using Machine Learning**

-This repository contains code and documentation for a machine learning project aimed at predicting depression trajectories (remission, relapse, and recurrence) following initiation of Cognitive Behavioral Therapy (CBT)-based treatment for perinatal depression, using data derived from the "Thinking Healthy" cluster randomized trial (CRT).
+This repository contains code and documentation for a machine learning project aimed at predicting depression trajectories (remission, relapse, and recurrence) following initiation of Cognitive Behavioral Therapy (CBT)-based treatment for perinatal depression, using data derived from a cluster randomized trial (CRT) conducted in Pakistan.

 **Background**